TerminadaPool/cardano-node-debian/README.md

 # Packaging cardano-node as a debian package
-This document outlines one way to compile cardano-node into a debian package.
-This provides a way to easily install cardano-node onto any stable debian system and have the package management system take care of everything.
+This document outlines one way to compile cardano-node into a deb package.
+This provides a way to easily install cardano-node onto any Debian or Ubuntu system and have the package management system take care of everything.

-This is not an official debian package and it doesn't do things the official debian way.
-In particular, it is not possible to use the official debian stable version of haskell to compile the cardano-node.
+This is not an official deb package and it doesn't do things the official Debian or Ubuntu way.
+In particular, it is not possible to use the official Debian/Ubuntu version of haskell to compile the cardano-node.
 Furthermore, this deb package will not deliver the proper copyright documents or any manuals.

 The deb package produced will install things in the following standard locations:
 * Executables (cardano-node, cardano-cli, plus some utilities) get placed in /usr/bin/